 If you can't find support yourself, contact us and we may be able to help you find your own support.

 View our Assessment for adult social care page for more information on what support we may be able to offer to help you remain independent before you need to move to a care home.

 - support, including short breaks, for people who look after you

 - technology to help keep you safe and well, this is called Telecare.

 Extra care housing

 There are other types of housing which you may like to consider before making the move to residential care.

 Residential and nursing care can be expensive.
-For information and advice about what financial support is available to you, visit our Funding your own care - Financial advice page.
+For information and advice about what independent financial support is available to you, visit our Independent financial advice page.